miahandrio/webQuizEngine/README.md

 It is a backend engine for a quiz website in wich you can create, solve, share quizzes and much more.

 It supports creating accounts, authorisation(quizzes can be deleted only by their creators), logging quiz solving.
-The local PostgreSQL DBMS is used, but it can be configured to work with H2 database(find configuration at the bottom of this readme).
+The local PostgreSQL DBMS is used, but it can be configured to work with H2 database(UPD now primary DB for this repo) Find configuration at the bottom of this readme.
 This project uses gradle build/dependency management system and java 11+ SDK, Spring framework version is specified as the newest.

 For accessing api, web UI should be comin in the following weeks, but now, using it with postman(or similar software is recommended).